cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 The goal of this post is to take three models we know, love, and know how to use and explain what's really going on underneath the hood.
 I assume the reader is familiar with concepts in both machine learning and statistics, and comes in search of a deeper understanding of the connections therein.
 There will be math -- but only as much as necessary.

 When deploying a predictive model in a production setting, it is generally in our best interest to `import sklearn`, i.e. use a model that someone else has built.
 This is something we already know how to do.
 As such, this post will start and end here: your head is currently above water; we're going to dive into the pool, touch the bottom, then come back up to the surface.
+Lemmas will be written in _**bold**_.

 ![bottom of pool](http://img2.hungertv.com/wp-content/uploads/2014/09/SP_Kanawaza-616x957.jpg)